Lekensteyn/lglaf/README.md

  - LG G3 (D855) on Arch Linux.

 ## Usage
-This tool provides an interactive shell where you can enter commands and see a response.
-Example use:
+This tool provides an interactive shell where you can execute commands in Download Mode.
+To enter this mode:

+ 1. Power off the phone.
+ 2. Press and hold **Volume up**.
+ 3. Connect the phone to a computer using a USB cable.
+ 4. Wait for the **Download mode** screen to appear.
+ 5. Release keys.
+You should now see a **Firmware Update** screen.

+Now you can issue commands using the interactive shell:

     (venv)[peter@al lglaf]$ ./lglaf.py
     LGLAF.py by Peter Wu (https://lekensteyn.nl/lglaf)